jchernak96/jchernak96.github.io/_posts/2021-02-01-PFR-Scraping.md

 ![placeholder](https://pbs.twimg.com/media/Eu8fXWXXYAMXfb3?format=png&name=medium)

-No real suprises here, the 49ers were heavily injured on both sides of the ball while
+No real suprises here, the 49ers were heavily injured on both sides of the ball while the Bucs were relatively healthy throughout the season.